-Communications Systems: Studies range from basic wave propagation to point-topoint links up to large-scale networks for both wired and wireless applications.
-Students might take 12 units selected from Electrical Engineering M117 (or M171L), 132A, 132B, and 133A and 8 capstone design units from 113DA/113DB or 180DA/ 180DB.
+Communications Systems: Studies range from basic wave propagation to point-to-point links up to large-scale networks for both wired and wireless applications.
+Students might take 12 units selected from Electrical and Computer Engineering 132A, 132B, 133A, 134, and M171L, and 8 capstone design units from 113DA/113DB or 180DA/180DB.

 Control Systems and Optimization: The study of how to control a variety of systems ranging from a single physical system to continental networks, such as the electrical grid.
-Students might take 12 units selected from Electrical Engineering 112, 133A, 133B, 134, 141, and 142 and 8 capstone design units from 113DA/113DB or 184DA/184DB.
+Students might take 12 units selected from Electrical and Computer Engineering 112, 133A, 133B, 134, 141, and 142 and 8 capstone design units from 113DA/113DB or 184DA/184DB.

 Electromagnetic Systems: Topics include the fundamentals of electromagnetic wave propagation in guided systems and free space, antennas, and radio systems.
-Students might take 12 units selected from Electrical Engineering 101B, 162A, 163A, and 163C and 8 capstone design units from 163DA/ 163DB or 164DA/164DB.
+Students might take 12 units selected from Electrical and Computer Engineering 101B, 162A, 163A, and 163C and 8 capstone design units from 163DA/163DB or 164DA/164DB.

 Embedded Computing: The study of compact systems that include collections of integrated circuits that interact with the physical world for purposes such as sensing and control in applications as diverse as appliances, automobiles, and medicine.
-Students might take 12 units selected from Electrical Engineering 115A, 115C, M116C, M116L, M117, and 142 and 8 capstone design units from 180DA/180DB or 183DA/183DB.
+Students might take 12 units selected from Electrical and Computer Engineering 115A, 115C, M116C, M116L, M119, and 142 and 8 capstone design units from 180DA/180DB or 183DA/183DB.

 Integrated Circuits: The study of how to achieve large-scale integration of thousands to billions of computational, memory, and sensing elements in single or multichip modules.
-Students might take 12 units selected from Electrical Engineering 115A, 115AL, 115B, 115C, and 115E and 8 capstone design units from 164DA/164DB or 183DA/ 183DB.
+Students might take 12 units selected from Electrical and Computer Engineering 115A, 115AL, 115B, 115C, and 115E and 8 capstone design units from 164DA/164DB or 183DA/183DB.

 Photonics and Plasma Electronics: The study of how to manipulate light and plasmas to create devices such as those that enable high-speed optical communication systems.
-Students might take 12 units selected from Electrical Engineering 170A, 170B, 170C, and M185 and 8 capstone design units from 173DA/173DB.
+Students might take 12 units selected from Electrical and Computer Engineering 170A, 170B, 170C, and M185 and 8 capstone design units from 173DA/173DB.

 Signal Processing: The study of how to derive meaningful inferences from measured data, such as speech, images, or other data, after conversion from analog to digital form.
-Students might take 12 units selected from Electrical Engineering 114, 133A, 133B, and 134 and 8 capstone design units from 113DA/113DB.
+Students might take 12 units selected from Electrical and Computer Engineering 114, 133A, 133B, 134, and M146 and 8 capstone design units from 113DA/113DB.

 Simulation and Data Analysis: Studies focus on applications related to the processing of big data for both analog/multimedia and digital sources.
-Students might take 12 units selected from Electrical Engineering 114, 131B, 132A, 133A, 133B, and 134 and 8 capstone design units from 113DA/113DB or 180DA/180DB.
+Students might take 12 units selected from Electrical and Computer Engineering 114, 132A, 133A, 133B, 134, and M146 and 8 capstone design units from 113DA/113DB or 180DA/180DB.

 Solid-State and Microelectromechanical Systems (MEMS) Devices: The study of the nanoscale and microscale devices that are the base of modern computation and sensing systems.
-Students might take 12 units selected from Electrical Engineering 121B, 123A, 123B, 128, and M153 and 8 capstone design units from 121DA/121DB.
+Students might take 12 units selected from Electrical and Computer Engineering 121B, 123A, 123B, 128, and M153 and 8 capstone design units from 121DA/121DB.